 1982 – David Johnson netted his 78th and last reds goal as we won 3-1 at Barnsley in a Milk Cup Fifth Round replay.
 Graeme Souness and Kenny Dalglish were also on target.

 1957 – Scottish centre-forward Peter Kyle died.
-He joined the reds from Clyde in September 1899, failing to score in five first-team games before moving on to Leicester Fosse in May 1900.
+He joined the reds from Clyde in May 1899, failing to score in five first-team games before moving on to Leicester Fosse a year later.

 Another red Jones